csmastersUH/data_analysis_with_python_spring_2020/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Note: This course page is under development and will change before the start of the course.

 Welcome to Data analysis with Python - Spring 2020
 ==================================================